 Step 2— Connect the Charge Controller to the Battery Bank

-After wiring the solar panels together, it’s time to connect the battery leads to the charge regulator.
+After wiring the solar panels together, it’s time to connect the battery to the charge regulator.
 A charge controller is an essential component of the solar system as it bridges the RV solar kits/panels and batteries.
 It’s always advised to connect the battery with the controller to avoid a sudden surge from damaging the controller.